 6. Searchable archive of news releases – If you post a lot of news releases, help visitors out by adding a search function to your news room.
 This allows them to find the information they need quickly, and it could be the difference between earning media coverage or a reporter giving up on your story.

-7. Links to media coverage – Has your company been featured in a magazine or newspaper?
+7. Links to past media coverage – Has your company been featured in a magazine or newspaper?
 Did you do a media interview on TV or radio?
 Include links to your media coverage as they boost your credibility and give reporters more information to work with.

 8. Transcripts – If you’ve given any speeches or presentations, post the transcripts from these events on your website.
 Double-check all transcripts for accuracy, because the last thing you want is to get misquoted.

-9. High quality graphics – Make sure you have high-quality pictures of your logo, products, corporate office and key executives.
+9. High-quality graphics – Make sure you have high-quality pictures of your logo, products, corporate office and key executives.

 Do you have a newsroom on your website?
 Which features does yours include?